Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 By the end of the Cold War, Godzilla’s role had reverted to the destructive force depicted in the original films.
-Except for the 1998 Godzilla, American film portrayals of Godzilla have again shifted toward a protector of Earth, albeit as more of an antihero.
+Except for the 1998 Godzilla, American film portrayals of Godzilla have again shifted toward a protector of Earth, albeit more of an antihero.

 While Godzilla’s appearance has shifted throughout the years along with his personality, the overall appearance and features remain the same (let’s just pretend the 1998 Godzilla doesn’t exist, shall we).
 He is portrayed as a muscular dark green/grey/black Tyrannosaurus-like creature with dorsal plates.

 Another unique Godzilla trait, his iconic roar, has also been largely consistent, albeit with some variation.
 Even with minor variation, the roar is unmistakably Godzilla.